 These reforms will be introduced in the spring and will ensure the UK remains a world-leading destination for investment and innovation.
 We will shortly be publishing a Statement of Intent setting out the details of how the reformed routes will work and I will place a copy in the House Library.

 We are also introducing wider changes through these Immigration Rules which demonstrate our commitment to supporting talented leaders in their fields, and promising future leaders, coming to the UK under the Tier 1 (Exceptional Talent) route.
 The changes will expand this route to provide for a route of entry for leading architects endorsed by the Royal Institute of British Architects, under the remit of Arts Council England (ACE).
 This change builds upon other reforms to the route earlier this year, including doubling the number of places available, providing for faster settlement to existing leaders in their fields endorsed under this route, and expanding the route to leading fashion designers, also endorsed under the remit of ACE.
 We will continue to work closely with our partners in this route to attract more leading international talent to the UK.’

 CAROLINE NOKES (THE MINISTER OF STATE FOR IMMIGRATION)

 We will be monitoring developments closely and will provide updates as soon as further announcements and formal changes to the Immigration Rules are made.

-In the meantime, if you have any questions about UK immigration law matters, please contact us.
+In the meantime, if you have any questions about the UK Innovator visa or UK immigration law matters, please contact us.